 Siracusa Nature Reserves

 There are interesting nature reserves, islands, and beaches near Noto.
 Some are described below.
 I didn’t find a group hike, but these more isolated areas are on my list for the next visit.

 Oriented Nature Reserve Cavagrande is renowned for its canyon and small mountain lakes created by the Cassabile River.
 The reserve is a natural quarry surrounded by steep rock walls and known for hiking trails and fantastic panoramic views.

 Cavagrande Natural Reserve is wild and untouched with hiking paths though Mediterranean woods “thick with berry patches and flowers”.
-The hiking trails lead to a canyon and pass the remains of villages and a stone necropolis.
-At the bottom of the canyon there are ponds, lakes, waterfalls, and beaches.
+Hiking trails pass the remains of villages and a stone necropolis.
+They lead to a canyon with ponds, lakes, waterfalls, and beaches.

 Vendicari Nature Reserve hugs the coastline along the southeast tip of Sicily.
 It dates back to the 5th century BC.
 The undisturbed ecosystem is known for migrating flamingos and some of Sicily’s best beaches.

 Vindicari has famous beaches including Eloro, Marianelli, Marianeddi, Cittadella dei Maccari, and Calamosche.
 Popular Calamosche is on a sandy cove bounded by rocky headlands that provide shelter from the currents and a “calm and crystalline sea” perfect for swimming.

 Romans, Byzantines, Normans, and Saracens conquered the area “leaving their mark by constructing a necropolis, catacombs, and forts”.
 Remains of the 2500-year-old Greek city of Eloro are hidden beneath Vindicari.